termoose/nkn_client/README.md

 - ~~Let users specify their own private key and calculate corresponding public key~~
 - ~~Make handle functions for each of the different message types~~
 - Can the "Digest" in packages be decoded to reveal information about the relay?
+- Add a non-empty `Signature` to sent messages
 - Store the data from updateSigChainBlockHash and expose it through the library API
 - Write more tests!
 - Declare type specifications on all functions